eventide-project/docs/user-guide/component-host.md

 ## Startup Output

-When the component host starts, it will print information about the environment variables that control various parts of the toolkit, as well as information about the components, consumers, streams, and handlers that are being hosted.
+When the component host starts, it will print information about the Ruby build that's running the component, environment variables that control various parts of the toolkit, as well as information about the components, consumers, streams, and handlers that are being hosted.

 ```
 ruby 2.7.0p0 (2019-12-25 revision 647ee6f091) [x86_64-darwin19]